shakee93/autoptimize-unusedcss/readme.txt

 License: GPLv3
 License URI: [https://www.gnu.org/licenses/gpl-3.0.html](https://www.gnu.org/licenses/gpl-3.0.html)

-Makes your site even faster and lighter by automatically removing Unused CSS from your website.
+Makes your site even faster and lighter by automatically removing unused CSS from your website.

 == Description ==

-**Automated UnusedCSS removal for WordPress**
+**Automated Unused CSS Removal for WordPress**

 Many Wordpress themes and plugins load all of their CSS **everywhere** by default - not just the places you need it.
 This slows down your website & damages the user experience… directly impacting your bottom line.

 **RapidLoad can reduce CSS file sizes up to 95%**.
-It’s automatic too - which means it will continue removing UnusedCSS when users view your pages.
+It’s automatic too - which means it will continue removing unused CSS when users view your pages.

 RapidLoad extends Autoptimize to automatically find CSS that’s not being used, then prevents it from loading on the page.
 By reducing the total CSS file size and page weight, RapidLoad can significantly reduce load times.
 It even improves the performance of other optimizing plugins and extensions, like CriticalCSS.
 RapidLoad for Autoptimize plugin integrates with the 3rd party service [rapidload.io API](https://rapidload.io) to remove unused CSS.
 (See [FAQ section for pricing and terms](#faq)